-This OVA was something interesting to say the least and I sincerely applaud the artists and animators who worked on this.
-All of the art is gorgeous, the animation is fantastic, these guys are going to go on to do great things.
+This OVA was something interesting to say the least, and I sincerely applaud the artists and animators who worked on this.
+All of the art is gorgeous, and the animation is fantastic.
+These guys are going to go on to do great things.

 This anime is really a great story to tell around the fire.
 The ending comes right out of left field.
 I won’t spoil it, but it surprised me.